TL;DR

 You're building with AI coding agents.
 Cursor, Claude Code, Codex.
 They write code fast.
 They also keep building the wrong thing.

 Your specs live in chat threads and markdown files nobody reads.
 You paste a paragraph into Cursor and get code that ignores your existing architecture.
 You rework it.
 Again.
-This is the default experience for most teams shipping with AI agents right now.
+According to Anthropic's 2026 Agentic Coding Trends Report, developers use AI in roughly 60% of their work but can only fully delegate 0-20% of tasks — the gap is almost always a spec problem.

 ThoughtWorks calls SDD "one of the most important practices to emerge in 2025."
 Over 30 tools exist in this space.
 Most of them make you write the spec yourself.
 Tekk writes it for you.